hapax/hapax.github.io/assets/teaching.md

 itself; and if it's not a member of itself, by definition it is a member of itself.
 Neither can be true, so the big set can't exist without breaking the universe.
-Even more surprisingly, Russell's paradox is related to a very clever argument that there are different sorts of infinity.
+Even more surprisingly, Russell's paradox can be jerry-rigged into a clever argument that there are different sorts of infinity!
 This is a sort of power that philosophers, using mere words, could only dream of.
 I saw that maths was powerful and deep and beautiful.